- What We Do |

 To drop off resources, discuss reserve list changes, or other reserve business, just ask for library staff at the circulation desk of the library location you are interested in using.

 Library staff are able to accommodate most requests within the fair use copyright guidelines.

 Once a list is processed and resources are ready for circulation, we will send you a copy.
 We will advise you of any problems or changes in your lists.

 We check each title against the library's holdings.
 We will consider titles which are not owned by the library.
 However, the average time period for receipt of orders is 6-8 weeks.
 If you have already submitted a reserve list and would like to order a book for reserve use, send your request directly to the Circulation Desk, indicating the course number and circulation time desired on the item.
-We will notify you when books have arrived.
 For circulation purposes, we must affix a non-removable barcode to the front of the book.

 Book Chapters & Journal Articles